-1. The Theory of Revision
+2. The Theory of Revision

 Our brains contain 100 billion neurons.
 Every time we learn something for the first time, a neural pathway is formed.

-The more often we use this pathway (by remembering this information), the longer it remains open.
+The more often we use this pathway (by remembering this infremains open.

 If this pathway is not revisited for some time, it can close, making it difficult or impossible to remember the original information.